Trencher Combat Engineers

 - Repair [d3] (★ Action) - RNG B2B.
 Target friendly Faction construct model.
 If the model is in range, remove d3 damage points from it.

 - Sabotage [d3] (★ Action) - Target enemy warjack or battle engine in B2B with this model suffers d3 damage points and cannot have damage removed from it for one round.
-You choose which column suffers the damage.
+When damaging a warjack, choose which column suffers the damage.

 - Carbine - 10" range, POW 10 gun